codepath/android_guides/Leveraging-the-GSON-Library.md

 ### Usage

 First, we need to know what type of JSON response we will be receiving.
-Let's use the Rotten Tomatoes API as an example and show how to create structures to parse the latest [box office movies](http://developer.rottentomatoes.com/docs/read/json/v10/Box_Office_Movies).
-Let's first define how a basic movie representation should look like:
+Let's use the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs) as an example and show how to create Java objects that will be able to parse the latest [box office movies](http://developer.rottentomatoes.com/docs/read/json/v10/Box_Office_Movies).
+Based on the JSON response returned for this API call, let's first define how a basic movie representation should look like:

 ```java